-The Newcastle Blue Room treatment is now available to families throughout the UK via the NHS – please click on this link to find out more about the treatment, and how to obtain a referral to the NHS service.
+The Newcastle Blue Room treatment is now available to families throughout the UK via the NHS – please click on this link to find out how to obtain a referral to the NHS service.

 You can browse the answers to a list of commonly asked Blue Room FAQs November 2016 (PDF:217KB)